ehmatthes/heroku-buildpack-python/README.md

 To put it simply, there are a number of initial deployment steps that have relatively clear default configurations.
 The buildpack seems like the best place to make this default configuration, rather than a third-party package that's prone to abandonment or archiving.
 This project is meant as a demonstration of how effectively the buildpack could handle the simplest deployment cases, while still allowing for the more customized deployment configuration that experienced developers are looking for.

-# Deploying your (test) project
+# Deploying a project

 You should not be using this buildpack to deploy a production project.
-This is an experimental demonstration project, and will be changed and possibly broken without warning.
+This is currently a demonstration project, and will be changed and possibly broken without warning.
 That said, I welcome people trying to deploy their projects with this buildpack, and reporting any [successes or failures](https://github.com/ehmatthes/heroku-buildpack-python/issues/10).

 These steps assume you are already using Git to manage your project, and that you have the [Heroku CLI](https://devcenter.heroku.com/articles/getting-started-with-python?singlepage=true#set-up) installed.
 To deploy your project: